jawahar-shazab/docs/docs/api.md

 POST /v1/schedules/
 ```

-Creates a new schedule in the system.
+This API creates a new schedule in the system.
+Schedules define time-based configurations or tasks, such as camera monitoring schedules or system checks, ensuring that operations are performed at the appropriate times.

 #### 2. Get Schedules